serilog-contrib/Serilog.Sinks.Postgresql.Alternative/HowToUse.md

 }
 ```

-If there is an exception `LogEventSerializedColumnWriter` will have a property called `Exception` containing the stack trace, the same stack trace inside `ExceptionColumnWriter`.
+If there is an exception, `LogEventSerializedColumnWriter` will have a property called `Exception` containing the stack trace, the same stack trace inside `ExceptionColumnWriter`.